|

 will make it "spread" to areas that are

 still dry.
-Again, some patience is required, but it
+Again, some patience is

-doesn't take too long and causes minimal
+required, but it doesn't take too long and causes

-disturbance to the unsecured ballast grains (glue
+minimal disturbance to the unsecured ballast

-float and drift around).
-Since taking advantage
+cause it to float and drift around).
+Since taking

-of capillary action for ballasting, I have in
+advantage of capillary action for ballasting, I

-latter provides a more controlled and gentle
+the latter provides a more controlled and gentle

 application.